-- If the student is not satisfied by the decision obtained by the Appeal Officer, he/she may ask the Appeal Officer to appeal to the President of the University or their designee on his/her behalf.
+- If the student is not satisfied by the decision obtained by the Appeal Officer, they may ask the Appeal Officer to appeal to the President of the University or their designee on their behalf.

 - As soon as practicable, the Appeal Officer shall apprise the President or their designee of the details of the grievance and serve the President or their designee with a copy of the written complaint.